-Which states have the longest commute?
+Which cities have the longest commute?

 And those hours spent sitting in our cars do not merely make us less happy.
 They also make us less healthy.
-Recent studies, have shown a correlation between long commutes and obesity, neck pain, loneliness, divorce, stress, and insomnia.
-Why do people choose to put themselves through these long commutes?
+Recent studies, have shown a correlation between long commutes and obesity, neck pain, loneliness, divorce, stress, and insomnia.4 Why do people choose to put themselves through these long commutes?
 For many people they would rather live further away from their place of employment if it means being able to live in a larger, less expensive home.
 One day all this may be remedied by self-driving cars, which will free us up to do whatever we please while being whisked to and from work, but in the meantime, might we suggest subscribing to a few more podcasts to help pass the time?